Love & Hip Hop: Atlanta season 9

 The ninth season of the reality television series Love & Hip Hop: Atlanta first aired on VH1 from March 16, 2020 until May 11, 2020.
-The show was primarily filmed in Atlanta, Georgia.
+The season was primarily filmed in Atlanta, Georgia.
 It is executive produced by Mona Scott-Young and Stephanie R. Gayle for Monami Entertainment and Dan Cesareo, Lucilla D'Agostino, Donna Edge Rachell, Jamail Shelton, Paris Bauldwin and Emily Terkell for Big Fish Entertainment.
 Nina L. Diaz, Sitarah Pendelton, Lashan Browning and Phakiso Collins are executive producers for VH1.

 The series chronicles the lives of several women and men in the Atlanta area, involved in hip hop music.

 Production

 Season nine of Love & Hip Hop: Atlanta began filming in December 2019.

 On February 17, 2020, VH1 announced Love & Hip Hop: Atlanta would be returning for a ninth season on March 16, 2020.
 New cast members would include Alexis Skyy, Ki'yomi Leslie and LightSkinKeisha.
 Scrapp Deleon's sister Cheyenne also appears in a minor supporting role, with Love & Hip Hop: New York's Erica Mena and Safaree Samuels making special crossover appearances during the season.

 Production on the season was affected by the 2019–20 coronavirus pandemic, with cast members filming their green screen confessional scenes while quarantined at home (as seen from the season's fourth episode onwards).
 The ninth episode would act as the season's finale, and include scenes of the show's behind-the-scenes struggles as production was forcibly shut down.
 The remaining episodes of the season were postposed indefinitely due to the virus.